google/flax/docs/contributing.md

 ## Troubleshooting

-### Too many commits in a PR
+### Too many commits in a pull request

-If your PR has too many commits associated with it, then our build process may fail with an error message.
-This is because of two reasons:
+If your PR has too many commits associated with it (for example, more than five), you need to squash them.
+Otherwise, the Flax docs build process may fail with an error message.
+This is because of the following reasons:

-* We prefer to keep our commit history clean.
+* There are more than five commits in your pull request; and

-* Our source sync process will fail if our commit tree is too large.
+* The Flax source sync process fails when the commit tree is too large.

-If you encounter this error message, you should squash your commits.
-To rebase your branch to `main` and create a new commit containing all your changes, run the following command:
+To squash your commits, you can rebase your branch to `main` and create a new commit containing all your changes, run the following command:

 ```bash
 git rebase main && git reset --soft main && git commit